Payback159/payback159.github.io/content/posts/resource_management_in_kubernetes.md

 For the sake of completeness, it should be mentioned here that the values CPU Limits and Memory Limits are not taken into account in this phase.

-### 1. Phase: Runtime
+### 2. Phase: Runtime

 We come to the 2nd phase.
 Kubernetes was able to successfully deploy your pod on a node.
 From now on, the CPU limits and memory limits come into play.
 Depending on which of these limits your pod reaches, Kubernetes reacts differently hard.
 In the case of CPU limits, the requested CPU (time) will be withdrawn from your pod and a throttling occurs.
 However, this may or may not have a negative impact on your application from an end user perspective.

 In the case of memory limits, Kubernetes uses the so-called Out of Memory Manager.
 The Out of Memory Manager is a well-maintained component from the Linux area and is intended to protect the system from processes that try to use more memory than is available / allowed.
 Should your pod exceed the memory limits, the process and with it the container will be automatically killed in order not to consume even more memory.

-Summary: If you reach the CPU limits, your pod will be throttled but will continue to run.
+**Summary**: If you reach the CPU limits, your pod will be throttled but will continue to run.
 If you reach the memory limits, your pod will be killed and restarted.

 ### CPU-Requests